SEConfig/SEConfig.github.io/_posts/2019-01-02-announcements.md

 fa-icon: newspaper-o
 ---

-October 15, 2019 - The schedule of the workshop will be posted soon.
+November 1, 2019 - The schedule of the workshop has been posted.
 Contact us if you have questions!

 September 15, 2019 - A reminder - camera-ready versions are due Sept.
 16th!